 - The Instructional Materials Section is located on the second floor.
-It is in charge of distributing course syllabi, books, and handouts for the various courses of the MBA programs.
-Copying and binding services are also available at this office. - A medical and dental service provider has been engaged to attend to the urgent health-related needs of the APS community. - The auditorium is located in Basement 1. - The AGSB Amphitheater is located on the ground floor.
-It is used for symposia and conferences. - The parking area is reserved for administrative officers, faculty, staff, and students of the professional schools on a fee basis.
+It is in charge of distributing course syllabi, books, and handouts for the various courses of the MBA programs. - The APS Office of Health Services is in charge of providing health services to the students, including Telemedicine Services, and ensuring proper implementation of health protocols for the different APS Campuses.
+Clinic operations of the APS Health Services are as follows:

+- The auditorium is located in Basement 1. - The AGSB Amphitheater is located on the ground floor.
+It is used for symposia and conferences. - The AGSB Student Council Office is located on the ground floor.
+It is used for meetings by the AGSB Student Council members. - The parking area is reserved for administrative officers, faculty, staff, and students of the professional schools on a fee basis.
 Outdoor and mall parking areas are also available for a fee. - Two elevators are operative to service all floors. - The cafeteria is located on the ground floor. - Washrooms are located at strategic areas of the building.